GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 *Background*

 Various schemes of normalization have been used in Deep Neural Networks.
-They address the phenomenon of _internal covariate shift_ which appears as architectures get deeper.
+They address the phenomenon of _internal covariate shift_, which appears as architectures deepen.
 This problem comes from the change in the distribution of each layer's inputs during training.
 Such a drift causes the non-linear activation functions to saturate and harms the learning process.
 Normalization also attempts to reduce the effects of mismatch between the training and test dataset distributions.

-_#acr("BatchNorm")_, proposed by Ioffe et al. @ioffe_batch_2015 has gathered significant success, especially in the computer vision community.
+_#acr("BatchNorm")_, proposed by Ioffe et al. @ioffe_batch_2015, has gathered significant success, especially in the computer vision community.
 It entails normalizing the activations within each mini-batch using that mini-batch's own mean and variance.
 Acting as a form of regularizer, this process stabilizes learning by ensuring that the values entering all layers do not deviate too significantly.
 The data will be distributed according to a standard normal distribution.